JamesCampbellIDBS/image-sizing-app/README.md

 * Testing: the deployment end to end.
 Not able to test in AWS, as I don't have an account
 * Testing: Add a simple smoke test to the deployment script, which hits the API, with an image, and validates the response
 * Authentication: Figure out how to set up authentication with the app
+* Improvements: CloudFront and API Gateway are a bit complex.
+Consider breaking out into TF Modules.
+Same with s3.